demisto/content/Packs/GitLab/Playbooks/Gitlab_-_Guest_user_permission_change_README.md

 This playbook investigates a "User Persmission Changed” alert by gathering user and IP information  and performs remediation based on the information gathered and received from the user.
+If you wish to link this playbook to the relevant alerts automatically, we recommend using the following filters when configuring the playbook triggers: Alert Source = Correlation AND Alert Name = Gitlab - Guest user permission change

 Used Sub-playbooks:
 * Enrichment for Verdict